 Waterfall development with test cycles: Structured testing that takes place when it’s required to plan the test-execution cycles and assignments in advance (for structured regression testing)

 Waterfall development with test plans: Structured testing with formal test planning.
-Instead of using Microsoft Word or Excel to specify traditional test-plan documents, you can create and customize test plans with Test Management for Jira to address any planning topics, such as scope, strategy, resources, environments, risks, and more.
+Instead of using Microsoft Word or Excel to specify traditional test-plan documents, you can create and customize test plans with Zephyr Scale to address any planning topics, such as scope, strategy, resources, environments, risks, and more.